ErikBcd/masquerade/README.md

+# Masquerade - CONNECT-IP Fork

 Masquerade is an implementation of [MASQUE]([https://ietf-wg-masque.github.io/](https://datatracker.ietf.org/wg/masque/about/)).
 For UDP, it implements the `connect-udp` extended HTTP/3 CONNECT method as defined in [RFC 9298](https://www.rfc-editor.org/rfc/rfc9298.html) using HTTP datagrams defined in [RFC 9297](https://www.rfc-editor.org/rfc/rfc9297.html).
 For TCP, it implements the HTTP/3 CONNECT method as defined in [RFC 9114](https://www.rfc-editor.org/rfc/rfc9114.html#name-the-connect-method).

+For IP traffic the connect_ip_client implements the CONNECT-IP method defined in [RFC 9484](https://www.rfc-editor.org/rfc/rfc9484.html) with a specialised capsule protocol.

 For client, it exposes a HTTP/1.1 or SOCKS5 interface for easy connection.